Questions & Answers

 At what age can I claim my state pension?

-For men the pension age is currently 65 years and for women it is currently 60 years.
+For men the pension age is currently 65 years.
 However for women it is currently being changed and it was originally decided that women's pension age will gradually increase from 60 to 65 between 2010 and 2020.
-The new coalition government decided that the pension age for women would be accelerated so that it would reach 65 by the year 2018.
+The previous coalition government decided that the pension age for women would be accelerated so that it would reach 65 by the year 2018.
 This is being achieved by increasing it more quickly to 65 between April 2016 and November 2018.
 Subsequent to this it has been proposed that with effect from December 2018 the state pension age for both men and women will begin to increase to reach 66 by April 2020.
 On November 29th 2011 the government announced that the state pension age for both men and women will increase to 67 between 2026 and 2028.

 I have not contributed much in the past.
 Is it still worth my while to catch up?